jamesiarmes/homelab/ansible/roles/cni_plugins/README.md

   [eBPF].
 - Installs [Multus]: Deploys Multus CNI, a "meta-plugin" that allows pods to be attached to multiple network interfaces.
-- Installs network drivers: Creates an init contiainer that ensures pods have the necessary network drivers installed.
+- Installs network drivers: Creates an init container that ensures pods have the necessary network drivers installed.
 - Configures [Macvlan]: Creates a `NetworkAttachmentDefinition` for a macvlan network.
 This allows pods to have a secondary network interface with its own